 Steps to determine eligibility for ablative treatment Ė Criteria used to determine eligibility for ablative treatment

-Ablative treatment can be used to treat an abnormal transformation zone provided the following criteria are fulfilled
+Ablative treatment can be used to treat an abnormal transformation zone or a normal transformation zone in an HPV positive woman provided the following criteria are fulfilled

 - The squamocolumnar junction (SCJ) should be fully visible and should be on the ectocervix or at the external os.

 - If there is a visible lesion, it should be on the ectocervix without any extension to the endocervix or to the vagina.